-Director of Operations Responsibility Includes Ensuring:
+Chief Operating Officer Responsibility Includes Ensuring:

 - 1. A sweep of the designated safe areas prior to the evacuation. - 2.
 Clearance of the building immediately, using appropriate evacuation routes. - 3.
 All known visitors and disabled individuals are assisted out of the building. - 4.
 Designate safe areas as far away from the building as possible, without crossing roadways/driveways used by emergency vehicles (minimum of 500 ft. from building). - 5.
-When determined safe to return by emergency responders; Director of Operations will give the all clear. - 6.
-In the event of an offsite evacuation, wait for direction from the Director of Operations or designee.
+When determined safe to return by emergency responders; COO will give the all clear. - 6.
+In the event of an offsite evacuation, wait for direction from the Chief Operating Officer or designee.